gerich-home/lui/README.md

 lui
 ===

+Lui is insipered with the Knockout MVVM framework for Javascript (see http://knockoutjs.com/).

+Lui is aimed to bring facilities of this framework into lua.

-Lui is a lua MVVM framework based on IUP gui library and Lockout.lua (Knockout port)
+Lui is built upon IUP gui library (http://www.tecgraf.puc-rio.br/iup/) to describe UI and uses Lockout framework (https://github.com/callin2/lockout.lua) to handle dependency tracking

+Lui is distributed under the MIT license